As we already mentioned in our other articles, AR technology is going to change the way we think about marketing.

 - Trying on products before buying them.

-- Letting users interacting with brands and raising awareness towards them.
+- Letting users interact with brands and raising awareness towards them.

 - Improving the B2B sales process, creating a dynamic sales presentation material.